 DUE TO THE COVID-19 EMERGENCY WE ARE CLOSED UNTIL FURTHER NOTICE

-Sati Saraniya Hermitage is a rural monastic residence for bhikkhunis in the Canadian Forest tradition of Theravada Buddhism.
+Sati Saraniya Hermitage is a monastery for fully-ordained women, bhikkhunis, in the Canadian Forest tradition of Theravada Buddhism.

 We welcome overnight visitors who wish to join in our daily routine and support the resident community.
 In particular, we welcome those with an aspiration for the monastic life.